 In the final step, we generate explanations for the attacked model and analyze the effects of attacks on input sentences.
-We have used the LIME (Local Interpretable Model-Agnostic Explanations) method for generating explanations \cite{ribeiro2016should}.
+We have used the LIME (Local Interpretable Model-Agnostic Explanations) method for generating explanations \cite{b20}.
 LIME operates on the principle of zooming into the local region of each prediction, allowing us to obtain valid explanations without needing to consider the entire model.
 By fitting a linear interpretable model, known as a surrogate, in the local area of interest, LIME provides a local approximation of the complex model.
 LIME solely relies on the inputs and outputs of the model to generate explanations.
 This approach allows us to gain insights into the interpretability and understanding of the attacked model's predictions.
 By comparing the explanations of the attacked model with those of the original model, we can identify any changes or vulnerabilities introduced through adversarial attacks.
 Through the usage of explanations, we can analyze how the attacks influence the behavior of the attacked model, thereby assessing its robustness and reliability.
 This step provides valuable insights into the differences between the original and attacked models, highlighting any modifications in their decision-making processes.
 By analyzing the effects of the attacks on the model's explanations, we can better understand the implications of adversarial inputs and improve our understanding of the model's behavior in real-world scenarios.